antoine-morvan/ecrad-repro-vtune-maqao/README.md

 * Requires ~40GB of space
 * Default settings runs the small case of ecRad
-* Medium test case requires ~60GB of RAM
+* Medium test case requires ~2GB of RAM per thread
 * Edit `TMP_DIR=${SCRIPT_DIR}/.tmp` to something that suits your machine

 ## Offline